Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Another important factor that you must not forget is choosing the soil that contains all the nutrients your Alocasia will need for being healthy and growing fast.

-And the last thing is that the soil should support proper air circulation around the roots to prevent fungal infections.
+The last thing is that the soil should support proper air circulation around the roots to prevent fungal infections.

 Therefore, select a well-drained and nutrient-rich soil that allows proper airflow and retains the required moisture.